xaionaro-go/echox/website/content/middleware/redirect.md

 ## HTTPSRedirect Middleware

-HTTPSRedirect middleware redirects HTTP requests to HTTPS.
+HTTPSRedirect middleware redirects http requests to https.
-For example, http://labstack.com will be redirect to https://labstack.com.
+For example, http://labstack.com will be redirected to https://labstack.com.

 *Usage*